 As a career, sports therapists are employed directly by athletes, sports teams, and specialist clinics like South Sherbrook Therapy.
 Sports therapists use their expert knowledge of sporting injuries to treat patients and offer advice on injury prevention measures.
 The nature of sports therapy means that you will regularly be required to work weekends and in the evenings, especially if you work directly with a sports team.
 You may also be required to travel, both domestically and internationally, on a regular basis.
 Working in sports therapy is a constant learning process, and you will need to keep on top of research developments and teach yourself new skills and treatment methods all the time.

 At South Sherbrook Therapy, both professional and amateur athletes can benefit from athletic therapy procedures that fit your needs.
-Members of our sports therapy team are available to discuss your injury with you, assess the injury, and design a course of treatment so you can return to competition as soon as possible.
+Members of our sports therapy team are available to discuss your injury with you, assess the injury, and design a course of treatment so you can return to the competition as soon as possible.
 Regardless of the nature of the injury, if you require sports therapy in Winnipeg, call South Sherbrook Therapy at 204-774-9903 today to schedule your appointment.
 We look forward to supporting you throughout your recovery process.